yunshiuan/tomnet-project/benchmark/temporary_testing_version/Readme.txt

 ##################################################################

 #########################################
-Current training session (v11, commit ???[At benchmark/temporary]
+Current training session (v11, commit d2650a[At benchmark/temporary]
 Time: 2019/05/10
 Author: Chuang, Yun-Shiuan
 Output file name: /cache_S002a_v10_commit_0b68f9_epoch80000_tuning_batch96_train_step_2M_INIT_LR_10-5

 (1) Use the identical version as v7.
 See what has happened with v8, v9, v10.
-(2) Try 5 times and see if it is because of the random intialization.
+(2) Try 4 times and see if it is because of the random intialization.

 Note:
-(1)
+(1) It is not learing.
+It is not because of the random initialization.
+Try an older version of v7!.
 (2)
+1:
+accurary	mode
+30.79%	vali_proportion
+30.79%	vali_match_estimation
+31.89%	test_proportion
+31.89%	test_match_estimation

+2:
+accurary	mode
+30.79%	vali_proportion
+30.79%	vali_match_estimation
+31.89%	test_proportion
+31.89%	test_match_estimation

+3:
+accurary	mode
+30.79%	vali_proportion
+30.79%	vali_match_estimation
+31.89%	test_proportion
+31.89%	test_match_estimation

+4:
+accurary	mode
+30.79%	vali_proportion
+30.79%	vali_match_estimation
+31.89%	test_proportion
+31.89%	test_match_estimation

 #########################################